-A written appeal request by the accused student(s) or complainant(s) must be provided to the Dean of Student Services within five (5) business days of receipt of the decision.
+A written appeal request by the accused student(s) or complainant(s) must be provided to the Dean of Student and Community Engagement within five (5) business days of receipt of the decision.

-Within five (5) business days of the receipt of a written appeal, the Dean of Student Services, or in absentia, their designee, shall evaluate the process to see if it was properly followed.
+Within five (5) business days of the receipt of a written appeal, the Dean of Student and Community Engagement, or in absentia, their designee, shall evaluate the process to see if it was properly followed.

-If the appeal stands, the Dean of Student Services will assemble a Student Conduct Appeals Board within fifteen (15) business days to review the case and outcome for a final resolution.
+If the appeal stands, the Dean of Student and Community Engagement will assemble a Student Conduct Appeals Board within fifteen (15) business days to review the case and outcome for a final resolution.
 The decision made by the Student Conduct Appeals Board is final – with no additional appeal allowed.